 Chris L. French, MBA

-Chris has over 20 years of basic science research and pharmaceutical experience in drug development in start-up, midsize and large pharmaceutical companies.
+Ms. French has over 20 years of regulatory, scientific and medical affairs experience in start-up, midsize and large pharmaceutical companies.
 She has held management positions in medical affairs, regulatory affairs, scientific communications, drug development, and business development.
-Chris joined us in 2011 from Bristol Myers-Squibb where she was US Director of Oncology Scientific Communications and medical strategy lead in US Oncology Medical Affairs New Products.
-Prior to BMS, Chris was the Senior Director of Program Management at MGI Pharma; Vice President of Regulatory and Scientific Affairs at Aesgen and the Director of the Dermatology Business Unit at Atrix, Inc. Prior to her pharmaceutical experience, she was a research scientist and technology transfer manager at the Mayo Foundation for Medical Education and Research.
-During her career she has managed over 60 technology transfer projects, 30 drug development programs and has been responsible for filing nearly 30 ANDAs, four NDAs and contributed to an additional 12 NDAs in multiple therapeutic areas.
+Chris joined Advaxis in 2011 from Bristol Myers-Squibb where she was US Director of Oncology Scientific Communications and medical strategy lead in US Oncology Medical Affairs New Products.
+Prior to BMS, Chris was the Senior Director of Program Management at MGI Pharma; Vice President of Regulatory and Scientific Affairs at Aesgen and the Director of the Dermatology Business Unit at Atrix, Inc. Earlier Chris was a research scientist and manager of technology transfer at the Mayo Foundation for Medical Education and Research.
+During her career Chris has managed over 60 technology transfer projects, 30 drug development programs and has been responsible for filing nearly 30 ANDAs, four NDAs and contributed to an additional 12 NDAs in multiple therapeutic areas.